zombiezen/mcm/luacat/README.md

 ## Usage

 ```
-mcm-luacat [-I PATTERN [...]]
-FILE
+mcm-luacat [-o FILE] [-I PATTERN [...]]
+SCRIPT
 ```

-The `FILE` argument is a Lua script that is executed.
+The `SCRIPT` argument is the path to a Lua script that is executed.
-At the end of the script's execution, the catalog is written to stdout as binary Cap'n Proto data.
+At the end of the script's execution, the catalog is written to stdout (or to the file named by the `-o` flag) as binary Cap'n Proto data.

 ### `require` Search Path